sweetsmint/Composition_Java/README.md

 ./run test
 ```

-If everything passes now you can optionally `git add -A && git
+If everything passes now you can optionally `git add -A && git commit -m
+"Initial commit"` and start customizing your app.
+Alternatively you can wait
+until you develop more of your app before committin